flenny/ping-flenny-net-hugo/content/post/nginx-redirect-any-subdomain-http-or-https-to-a-single-subdomain.md

 **Important:** In order to properly redirect e.g. https://blog.flenny.net to https://ping.flenny.net you must have a valid ssl certificate for both subdomains.

-A full example of a working Nginx configuration you can get <a href="https://gist.github.com/flenny/de4b6ab465ed5b1c6886" target="_blank">here</a>.
+A full example of a working NGINX configuration you can get <a href="https://gist.github.com/flenny/de4b6ab465ed5b1c6886" target="_blank">here</a>.